 In truth, FEP released the world's first dedicated consumer ebook device (Spelling Ace) in 1986- a ground-breaking product that created a new category of electronic content consumption and saved the company, then known as Franklin Computer Corporation, from spiraling further into the pits of bankruptcy.

 Through this happenstance, FEP realized that the underdog niche of electronic language products was an untapped market.
-The company banked everything on acquiring suppliers, hiring key personnel, developing, and designing progressively more sophisticated content consumption technologies such as the EC-7000 (a dedicated encyclopedia) and DBS-1 (the grandfather of the Bookman product line).
+The company banked everything on acquiring suppliers, hiring key personnel, developing, and designing progressively more sophisticated content consumption technologies such as the EC-7000 (a dedicated encyclopedia) and DBS-1 (the direct precursor to the Bookman product line).

 With each iteration, FEP would refine their offerings throughout the 1990s and into the late 2000s with various devices and plug-in card systems before being surpassed by more powerful general purpose PDAs, devices with cheaper storage and better display technology, and eventually online-first devices like the modern smartphone.